The aim of online learning is to provide effcient recursive algorithms of

-in constructing statistical estimators that predict almost as good as the
+aggregation, that is, to obtain procedures that predict almost as good as the

 - Online gradient descent for convex and strongly convex loss.
 Online-to-batch conversion.
-Perceptron.
+Online linear regression.

 - Aggregation of estimators.